Cupertino High School: Athletics

 Cupertino High School's main rival school is considered to be Monta Vista High School through the Helmet Game, a game started in 1985 with Cupertino High and Monta Vista High.

 Dance

 Cupertino High School has multiple dance teams from different student organizations.
 The main dance team is the Golden Spurs.
 There is also a K-pop Dance Team from KASA (Korean American Student Association).
 The K-pop dance group has a YouTube channel with 4.5 million views.
 Both teams regularly perform at rallies and sports events.

 Curriculum

 APs and honors

 Currently, Cupertino High School offers 18 AP Courses and seven different honor courses.

 Graduation requirements

 Cupertino High School runs on a semester system.
-220 credits are the minimum necessary to graduate Cupertino High School.
+220 credits are the minimum necessary to graduate from Cupertino High School.
 Five credits are awarded for each semester class completed.
 Sports are considered to be five credits.